elhajj33/Thumbserve/README.md

   <br>
   Next you'll need to execute thumbserve.sh.
 Run it once and follow the instructions.
 Run the script again after the first reboot and wait.
 It will take some time to set everything up, but once complete, you can plug the rpi into your printer / media streamer etc.  You whould also see the share on your network to drop the files into.
    <br> <br>
- Feel free to ask any questions if you have issues
+ Feel free to ask any questions if you have issues.